yisi23/pagebox/README.md

 This is a concept of bulletproof web applications.
 Web is not perfect.
 Web is far from perfect.
 Web is broken: Cookies, Clickjacking, Frame navigation, CSRF,  .
 Here is why:

+OriginMap _splits_ the entire website into many pages with unique origins.
+Every page has its own Origin in terms of frame navigation - you simply cannot `window.open` or iframe it and extract `document.body.innerHTML`.
+And every page contains additional `OriginMapObject` which has `url` - current page URL, `perms` - permissions granted for this page and `params` - restricting specific params values to simplify business logic.

 ## OriginMap: Next level of XSS protection
 The idea i'm implementing prototype of is OriginMap.
 When we find XSS at /some_path we can pwn and do requests and read responses from anywhere on the whole website on this domain.
 I want to change this situation by adding Authorization technology for pages.
 Every page will have unique origin and will serve header: